computefoundation/gnu-linux-shell-scripting/aliases/README.md

 * Some aliases contain environment variables *(e.g. ${EDITOR})* which the user must either define or replace if possible.

-* Aliases that work with files are not created to work with space separated files.
+* Aliases that work with files do not support file names with spaces.